 GRADING.
-There will be three mostly-noncumulative tests (scheduled for classtime Oct 5, classtime Nov 2, and the final exam block, Tuesday, Dec 18, 1:30 pm).
+There will be three mostly-noncumulative tests (scheduled for classtime Oct 3, classtime Oct 31, and the final exam block, Thursday, Dec 18, 10:30 am).

 instrument weight

-Test 1 12
+Test 1 15

-Test 2 12
+Test 2 15

-Test 3 12
+Test 3 15

 Team topic (project) 1 10

 Team topic (project) 2 10

-Problem sets 40
+Problem sets 30

-Participation/daily work 4
+Participation/daily work 5

 Note that test 3, held during the final exam block, is not worth more than the other two tests.
 The heavy weight given to problem sets reflects how they demand most of the work in this course.
-At an estimated 8 problem sets, students can expect that each assignment will be around 5% of the semester score.
-Note that each "team topic," then, is worth about as much as two problem sets.